-MESP®stands for Micro-electrostatic Precipitator.
-It is highly efficient at removing airborne particles like PM2.5, fungus, dust, pollen, soot, smoke and powerfully deactivates viruses and bacteria.
+MESP®stands for Micro-electrostatic Precipitation.
+It is highly efficient at removing airborne particles like PM2.5, fungus, dust, pollen, soot, smoke and powerfully deactivates viruses and bacteria with permanent washable filter.
 MESP technology is an innovative upgrade from ESP (Electrostatic Precipitator) technology.
 Compared to ESP, MESP not only has 10 times the clogging capacity, but also solves the problem of ozone generation, arc and spark.

 In the MESP system, airborne particles in propelled air flow are electrically charged before passing into honeycomb shaped filter.
 The filter is formed by layers or rows of tubes which only has 1.8 mm inner spacing and each row contains thin electrode sheets with insulation coating that generate intense electrical fields within the tubes.
 Charged particles - pollutants, bacteria, germs, viruses - are pulled to the walls of the tubes - and firmly stick.